Employee Retention Risks: A Complete Guide to Keeping Your Best People

 If you’ve got a big team, you can further segment your workforce by looking at factors such as:

 - Career stage: Recent graduates experience different push factors and pull factors than their more experienced colleagues.
+They may be more willing to accept an interesting new job if offered.

 - Demographics: Gender, race, age, and other demographic factors can play a role in employee retention.
 If you’re seeing high turnover within a specific group, it might indicate a bigger cultural problem within the organization.

-- Location: The growing divide between remote and on-site workers can have an impact on retention.
+- Location: The growing divide between remote workers and on-site workers can have an impact on retention.
 It’s good to be aware of the factors that influence these groups, as well as workers who are on a hybrid schedule.

 After you’ve segmented your team, you’ll immediately see that there’s no such thing as a one-size-fits-all employee retention strategy.
 Instead, you’ll need an approach that can respond to each person’s unique circumstances.